spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 # Installation

-styled-components can be installed to project using the following commands.
+styled-components can be installed to a project using the following commands.

 ```
 // if using npm